ODIN: Characterizing the Three-dimensional Structure of Two Protocluster Complexes at $z = 3.1$: Introduction

 Yet, the conclusions that can be drawn regarding the association of the ODIN protoclusters with cosmic filaments, LABs, and rare galaxy populations are fundamentally limited by the lack of line-of-sight information.
 Though the redshift uncertainties associated with ODIN LAEs and LABs are far smaller than those associated with, e.g., Lyman break galaxies ($\Delta z \sim 0.3-0.4$), they are still far larger than the typical size of a protocluster \citep[$\Delta z \sim 0.01 - 0.02$,][]{Chiang2013}.
 To place LABs and rare galaxies within the ODIN structures, as well as to explore their connection with the surrounding cosmic web, a 3D perspective is necessary.

 To this end, we present in this work extensive spectroscopy obtained for the two most prominent ODIN protoclusters identified in the 9~deg$^2$ extended COSMOS field.
 In \citet{Ramakrishnan2023}, we referred to them as `Complex~A' and `Complex~C' and provided extensive discussion of their morphological characteristics based on the 2D overdensity map.
-In this paper, we revise these designations as `COSMOS-z3.1-A' and `COSMOS-z3.1-C', respectively, to specify the field and redshift range as there is a need to distinguish them from other structures of this magnitude identified in other ODIN fields.
-These spectroscopic data show the large-scale structure in and around these protoclusters in unprecedented detail at spatial scales out to 50--100~cMpc, revealing multiple overdensities and their connectivity via cosmic filaments.
+In this paper, we revise these designations as `COSMOS-z3.1-A' and `COSMOS-z3.1-C', respectively, to specify the field and redshift range as there is a need to distinguish them from other structures of this magnitude identified in other ODIN fields. {These spectroscopic data show the large-scale structure in and around these protoclusters at spatial scales out to 50--100~cMpc, revealing multiple closely-spaced overdensities which are likely connected via cosmic filaments.}

 This paper is organized as follows.
 In Section~\ref{sec:data}, we describe the imaging and spectroscopy data used for the analyses.
 Section~\ref{sec:reconstruction} outlines the methodology we employed to reconstruct the three-dimensional matter distribution from spectroscopy.
 We validate our method by creating mock data from cosmic structures identified in cosmological hydrodynamic simulations.
 The 3D structure maps of the two protoclusters are presented in Section~\ref{sec:odin_structures}.
 In Section \ref{sec:discussion}, we discuss the conclusions which can be drawn from our 3D maps, most notably demonstrating that COSMOS-z3.1-A is a structure similar to {\it Hyperion}, the only known proto-supercluster at $z=2.45$ \citep{Cucciati2018}.
 Finally, in Section~\ref{sec:outlook}, we discuss the optimal strategy for future spectroscopy to further explore the large-scale structure of more protoclusters.
 We adopt a $\Lambda$CDM concordance cosmology with $h = 0.7$, $\Omega_m = 0.27$, and $\Omega_\Lambda = 0.73$ and use comoving distance scales unless noted otherwise.